Atari2/ARLib/README.md

 - Mingw x64 with GCC 11
 - clang-cl 12

+To build on Windows the minimum version of Visual Studio required to build is VS 2019 v16.11.

 ## How to build

 Simply run cmake with the preferred settings of your choice.